Eddie Meduza

-Errol Leonard Norstedt (17 June 1948 – 17 January 2002), better known by his stage name Eddie Meduza, was a Swedish composer and musician working mainly in the rockabilly genre.
+Errol Leonard Norstedt (17 June 1948 – 17 January 2002), better known by his stage name Eddie Meduza, previously known as E. Hitler, was a Swedish composer and musician working mainly in the rockabilly genre.

 Music career

 Themes and behaviour

 Many of Meduza's songs are about alcohol, women, and cars, often with obscene lyrics.
 Some songs are politically oriented, with many aimed against the various Swedish governments in power during his musical career.

 One of Meduza's personas was the vulgar E. Hitler.
 In this guise he generally recorded more offbeat recordings like "E.Hitler skiter" (a recording of his own bowel movements) and sexually explicit material.
 The E. Hitler recordings were only available on tape by mail order directly from Meduza.
 On tour, he urged his audience to drink vodka to become as drunk as he was during his performances, to the tune of his "Mera brännvin" ("More booze").

 Meduza also recorded serious rockabilly songs with a distinct 1950s flavour in his own studio, called Studio Ronka (from runka, Swedish for male masturbation similar to English wank).
 He played most of the instruments himself.
 He often got bad reviews from the press, notably from Expressen journalist Mats Olsson, to which Meduza replied by writing songs such as "Kuken står på Mats Olsson" ("Mats Olsson has a hard-on"), "Mats Olsson är en jävla bög" ("Mats Olsson is a damn fag") and "Mats Olsson runkar kuken" ("Mats Olsson wanks his cock").
 He reportedly said that no matter what he did it was never good enough for the critics.

 Meduza is also remembered for the first recorded appearance of future hair metal guitarist John Norum (Dokken, UFO, Europe), who played on two of his albums.
+Norum and Meduza wrote the instrumental song "Boyazont" which appeared on Europe's debut album.

 Albums

 Errol Norstedts' first album was Errol, released in 1975 under his real name.
 This album consists mostly of dansband music, but also includes a humorous song called "Snus-kig Blues" about snus.
 He began calling himself Eddie Meduza in 1978 with the release of the single "Punkjävlar" ("Punk bastards").
 His first album as Eddie Meduza was released in 1979, called Eddie Meduza & Roarin' Cadillacs, mostly consisting of rock and roll and ballads in English.

-In 1980, Meduza released his next album, Garagetaper, with a front cover a parody of the cover for Frank Zappa's 1979 album Joe's Garage.
-Meduza's breakthrough came in 1981 with the album Gasen I Botten, which includes some of his more well-known songs like "Mera Brännvin" and "Volvo".
+In 1980, Meduza released his next album, Garagetaper, with a front cover parodying the cover of Frank Zappa's 1979 album Joe's Garage.
+Meduza's breakthrough came in 1981 with the album Gasen I Botten, which includes some of his more well-known songs such as "Mera Brännvin" and "Volvo".